JoshDoody/fsn/coach/faq.md

 - Managing multiple offers and negotiations simultaneously
 - Managing multiple timelines

-_Result fee_
+_Result Fee_

-The result fee is due only when we improve your job offer, and is 10% of the improvement to your first-year compensation that we negotiate.
+The Result Fee is due only when we improve your job offer, and is 10% of the improvement to your first-year compensation that we negotiate.

-The result fee is to ensure that our incentives are aligned throughout our engagement and to help us both share directly in the results.
+The Result Fee is to ensure that our incentives are aligned throughout our engagement and to help us both share directly in the results.
 Sometimes, a company is very flexible and will significantly improve their offer through negotiation.
 Sometimes they are inflexible and their first offer is also their best offer.
-We cannot know which case applies to your offer until we negotiate, and the result fee enables us to work together knowing that we will share in the result.
+We cannot know which case applies to your offer until we negotiate, and the Result Fee enables us to work together knowing that we will share in the result.

 You keep 90% of the negotiated first-year compensation improvement, and I collect the remaining 10%.

 You keep 100% of the negotiated improvement after the first year.

-If the company does not budge on their offer when we negotiate, I don’t collect any result fee.
+If the company does not budge on their offer when we negotiate, I don’t collect any Result Fee.

-### Besides the strategy fee and result fee, are there any other fees for Salary Negotiation Coaching?
+### Besides the Strategy Fee and Result Fee, are there any other fees for Salary Negotiation Coaching?

-No. There are no additional fees beyond the strategy fee and the result fee.
+No. There are no additional fees beyond the Strategy Fee and the Result Fee.

-### How does equity that vests over multiple years affect the result fee?
+### How does equity that vests over multiple years affect the Result Fee?

-The equity portion of the result fee will only take into account the equity that vests for the first year.
+The equity portion of the Result Fee will only take into account the equity that vests for the first year.
 It’s probably easiest to explain this with a simple example.

-If we were to negotiate an additional $100,000 in total equity, and that equity vests equally over four years (25% per year), then we would only consider 25% of that $100,000 improvement in equity in the result fee calculation.
+If we were to negotiate an additional $100,000 in total equity, and that equity vests equally over four years (25% per year), then we would only consider 25% of that $100,000 improvement in equity in the Result Fee calculation.

-So the result fee for the equity portion of the negotiation would be calculated as follows:
+So the Result Fee for the equity portion of the negotiation would be calculated as follows:

-The equity vesting in the first year would be $25,000 (25% of the additional $100,000 in equity we negotiated), and the result fee for the equity would be 10% of $25,000, or $2,500.
+The equity vesting in the first year would be $25,000 (25% of the additional $100,000 in equity we negotiated), and the Result Fee for the equity would be 10% of $25,000, or $2,500.

-### Is there a cap on the result fee?
+### Is there a cap on the Result Fee?

-There is no cap on the result fee.
+There is no cap on the Result Fee.

-The result fee, and specifically the un-capped result fee, is a crucial component of my offering that guarantees that our incentives are perfectly aligned throughout our work together.
-When the result fee gets large, that means your result was large as well, so we both have something to aim for and to celebrate.
+The Result Fee, and specifically the un-capped Result Fee, is a crucial component of my offering that guarantees that our incentives are perfectly aligned throughout our work together.
+When the Result Fee gets large, that means your result was large as well, so we both have something to aim for and to celebrate.

 ### What if I have multiple job offers?

-All of your current negotiations are covered under your strategy fee.
+All of your current negotiations are covered under your Strategy Fee.
 We’ll negotiate all of your offers for this cycle and then you’ll choose the offer that is most appealing to you.
-Once you’ve chosen that offer, we’ll calculate your result fee based on the offer you chose (ignoring the other offers).
+Once you’ve chosen that offer, we’ll calculate your Result Fee based on the offer you chose (ignoring the other offers).

 If you have three offers in hand and two more come in while we’re negotiating, we’ll negotiate all five of those offers.